The Burchell Nursery, Inc. Orchard Planting Recommendations

 2. Dipping or spraying tree roots with commercial preparations of Agrobacterium culture is a good practice for preventing crown gall.
 Cultures can usually be ordered and purchased from your chemical supplier.

-5. Roots should be spread into their natural position.
+5. Prune off only excessively long or broken roots.
+Roots should be spread into their natural position.
 Press soil firmly around the roots to eliminate air pockets, especially in the lower half of the hole.
-Or EVEN BETTER, fill the hole 3/4 with loose soil and settle around the roots with four gallons of water.
+EVEN BETTER, fill the hole 3/4 with loose soil and settle around the roots with 4 gallons of water.
 When it soaks in, finish filling the hole.
 Roots must always have ample moisture.

 6. Commercial planters generally do a good job.
-There have been times, however, when trees have been jammed into small holes or trees have been left out to dry.
-So try to be present while your trees are being planted.
-Trees that do not start are an expense that you and your nurseryman share alone.
+There have been times when trees have been jammed into small holes or trees have been left out to dry.
+Try to be present while your trees are being planted.
+Trees that do not start well are an expense that you and your nurseryman share alone.

 Planting trees from cold storage or late in the season

 1. Keep roots protected at all times.
 Keep covered and moist until actually planted.
 Do not leave roots exposed to sun or wind.